 Debt service coverage ratio ("DSCR") is a measure used to determine if a property will be able to sustain its debt based on its current cash flow.
 DSCR is calculated by dividing the REIT's EBITDA by the total annual interest and principal payments made on its debt portfolio.
 The DSCR is a tool that financial institutions use to evaluate the risk associated with the ability to recover both interest and principal payments and is a common financial covenant contained within lending agreements.
-As at June 30, 2012, the rolling four-quarter DSCR was 1.37 to 1.
-For the guarter ended June 30, 2012, the DSCR was 1.44 to 1; up from 1.22 to 1 in the first guarter of 2012.
+As at September 30, 2012, the rolling four-quarter DSCR was 1.44 to 1 up from 1.37 to 1 at June 30, 2012 and 1.26 to 1 at December 31, 2011.